Submit application through the Physician Assistant Centralized Application Service (CASPA) https://caspa.liaisoncas.com.

 The CASPA application includes the following components:

 - Successfully complete the Graduate Record Exam (GRE).
-Exam results must not be older than 5 years.
 All applicants seeking admission to the MSU MPAS Program must register for and take the Graduate Record Examination General Test.
 The web site for the GRE General Test is www.gre.org.
 When filling out the application, you will be asked for an Institutional Code.
-The institutional code for MSU CASPA is code is 4263 Mississippi State University-Meridian.
+The institutional code for MSU CASPA is code is 4339 Mississippi State University-Meridian.
 Your official GRE scores must be sent directly to CASPA.

-- Candidates should take the GRE before February and send scores at least 2 weeks prior to the application deadline to ensure scores are received by August 1.
+- Candidates should take the GRE three months before the verification deadline, and send scores at least 2 weeks prior to the application deadline to ensure scores are received by August 1.

 - For additional information regarding the GRE, please visit the ETS-GRE website. https://www.ets.org/gre/revised_general/register/your_ets_account/